-The Belgium cover letter, tailored to the specific position, can be typewritten, especially in the French speaking area.
+The Belgium cover letter, tailored to the specific position, can be typewritten, especially in the French-speaking area.
 In the traditional professions, a handwritten letter is more common.
 In a cover letter list your name, address with telephone number including international access code and e-mail address.

-Belgium employers prefer a single page letter addressed to an individual.
+Belgium employers prefer a single-page letter addressed to an individual.
 Take the time to research each employer's organization and personalize each letter with a real person's name.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your CV.

 Begin your Belgium cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
-Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+Often cover letter and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
+A daytime phone number with an international access code and e-mail address are most important.

 Close your cover letter, by expressing your willingness to explain your application in more detail during a personal interview.

 Application forms are widely used among large Belgian enterprises.
 It is common to see on these forms questions about the profession and employers of your parents or partner.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.